Mortgage Purchase Process

 Step 2: Select the Right Type of Loan

 There are many options when it comes to types of loan programs and a Loan Originator can form a loan that is right for you.
 When choosing a loan program, a borrower should make the most sense of their financial situation and goals while understanding the benefits of each.
 Whether you are purchasing a home or refinancing a loan, there are two basic types of loans.
 Each has different reasons you would choose them.

 1) Fixed Rate Mortgage

-The most common loan term for a fixed rate term is 15 and 30 year loans.
+The most common loan term for a fixed rate term are fifteen and thirty year loans.
 Throughout the term, the interest rate and monthly principal and interest payment remain the same.
 Mortgage payments can vary bases on taxes and insurance.

 - Plan to live in the home for a long period of time.